blaxel-ai/kubernetes-event-exporter/helm/kubernetes-event-exporter/PUBLISHING.md

 The Helm chart is automatically packaged and published to GitHub Pages whenever:
 1. Code is pushed to the `main` branch (development versions)
+2. Code is pushed to the `develop` branch (development versions with `-dev-` prefix)
-2. A new release is created on GitHub (stable versions)
+3. A new release is created on GitHub (stable versions)

 ## How It Works